MortenTryti/MachineLearning/Project 1/README.md

 All the figures in the pdf can be found in the figure directory

-The .tif file is a map of a little piece of Norway outside of Stavanger.
+The .tif file is a topological map of a little piece of Norway outside of Stavanger.

 The Report.pdf file is the full report for project 1.